 Mic: Plugin flexible boom mic with mic monitoring

 The earcups are slightly smaller than you might expect, and contribute to the overall lightweight, nimble feeling of these headsets.
-The earcup material is made of thick foam and pleather material dotted with holes, all the better to allow more airflow and less sweat build up.
-It’s not amazingly comfortably, but it gets the job done, again with a focus on durability.
+The earcup material is made of thick foam and pleather material dotted with holes, all the better to allow more airflow and less sweat build-up.
+It’s not amazingly comfortable, but it gets the job done, again with a focus on durability.
 The earcups both swivel (we’re not exactly a fan of such easy swiveling, but it doesn’t get in the way too often) and ratchet down for basic adjustments.

 The mic is a separate, flexible boom microphone that plugs oddly into the bottom of the lefthand earcup.
 It’s a weird setup, but the mic is flexible enough to make it work, and there is one advantage to the plug-in method: It makes the mic easy to detach and store elsewhere for safekeeping, especially when someone else is using the headset.